Sophie Ward: Acting career

 Ward started work as an actress when she was aged 10, and has worked in film, television and theatre.
 She trained as a dancer under ballerina Merle Park.
-In 1983, at the age of 19, she had a brief, non-speaking role at the very end of the Tony Scott vampire movie The Hunger; in the credits, her character is listed as "Girl In London House".
-Another of Ward's early film roles was in the film Young Sherlock Holmes (1985), directed by Barry Levinson.
-Other early films included Full Circle (1977), Return to Oz (1985) playing beautiful princess Mombi II, Little Dorrit (1987) and A Summer Story (1988), and she also portrayed a dancer in Roxy Music's 1982 music video "Avalon".
+She had an early film role in Full Circle (1977).
+In 1983, she had a brief, non-speaking role at the very end of the Tony Scott vampire movie The Hunger; in the credits, her character is listed as "Girl In London House".
+Another early film role was in the film Young Sherlock Holmes (1985), directed by Barry Levinson.
+Other films included Return to Oz (1985) playing Princess Mombi II, Little Dorrit (1987) and A Summer Story (1988), and she also portrayed a dancer in Roxy Music's 1982 music video "Avalon".

-She has appeared in several Glasgow Citizens' Theatre productions including Private Lives (as Amanda), Don Carlos (as Queen Elizabeth) and most strikingly in Hamlet as Ophelia.
+She has appeared in several Glasgow Citizens' Theatre productions including Private Lives (as Amanda), Don Carlos (as Queen Elizabeth) and in Hamlet (as Ophelia).

-Her later films include Out of Bounds (2003), in which she co-stars with Sophia Myles and Celia Imrie, and Book of Blood (2008), co-starring Jonas Armstrong and Reg Fuller.
+Her later films include Out of Bounds (2003), in which she co-starred with Sophia Myles and Celia Imrie, and Book of Blood (2008), co-starring Jonas Armstrong and Reg Fuller.
 She also appeared in Cary Fukunaga's Jane Eyre (2011).
 She has worked with Susan Sarandon in The Hunger directed by Tony Scott, Liv Ullmann in A Time of Indifference, directed by Mauro Bolognini, and Elizabeth Taylor in Young Toscanini (1988), directed by Franco Zeffirelli.

-Her television work includes the mini-series A Dark-Adapted Eye with Helena Bonham Carter and the fantasy Dinotopia.
+Her television work includes the mini-series A Dark-Adapted Eye with Helena Bonham Carter, and the fantasy Dinotopia.
 From 2004 until 2006, Ward had the recurring role of Dr Helen Trent in long-running ITV drama Heartbeat.
 In 2008, Ward joined the cast of Holby City in a recurring role as Sophia Byrne.
 She appeared in the BBC series Land Girls from 2009 to 2011.

-Ward had long been considered a "Face of the 1980s" as a Vogue model.
+Ward was considered a "Face of the 1980s" as a Vogue model.

 Acting awards and recognition

-Ward acted in the 1982 Academy Award-winning short film, A Shocking Accident.
+Ward acted in the 1982 Academy Award-winning short film A Shocking Accident.
 Her role in the first (2009) series of Land Girls earned her a regional (Midlands) RTS Television Award for best acting performance (by a female) in that year.

 Writing

-Especially since beginning her advanced academic work, Ward has been writing professionally, including for newspapers The Guardian, The Times, and The Spectator, and the online journalism network, The Conversation.
+Especially since beginning her advanced academic work, Ward has been writing professionally, including for newspapers The Guardian, The Times and The Spectator, and the online journalism network The Conversation.
 While undertaking her post-graduate study, Ward wrote a short work, "Sunbed", which won the 2018 Royal Academy Pin Drop Award for new writers, in the short story category.

-Ward's debut novel, Love and Other Thought Experiments was published in 2020 by Corsair, an imprint of Little, Brown Book Group.
+Ward's debut novel, Love and Other Thought Experiments, was published in 2020 by Corsair, an imprint of Little, Brown Book Group.
 It was longlisted for both the Desmond Elliott Prize and the Booker Prize in its publication year.

+Ward's second novel, The Schoolhouse, was published in 2022.